quant-shop/fatalv2/README.md

 * `api.R` helps new users generate and store a [Census API key](https://api.census.gov/data/key_signup.html).

   - You should never share your Census API key.
-Follow the three steps below:
+Follow the steps below:

-    - Set up an environment variable to hold your census api key with `usethis::edit_r_environ()`
+    - Set up an environment variable to hold your api key with `usethis::edit_r_environ()`

-    - Transfer information into your `.Renviron` (pop-up file)
+    - Transfer information into `.Renviron` (pop-up file)

         - Insert `CENSUS_API_KEY='your_api_key'` into the `.Renviron` file